 Our final destination was the ironically named Fitzroy Street – an avenue entirely consisting of restaurants and patisseries (or as John calls them – cake shops!).
 We jumped off the Tram and started exploring the area.

 St. Kilda beach was nice and on a glorious summer’s day would have been hopping with folk.
 Not today but we didn’t mind.
 It was a nice stroll along the beach front from the lighthouse to the famous St. Kilda Pier.

-The pier (and it’s pavillion at the end) is modelled on English pier pavillions similar to Brighton and Eastbourne and is looking pretty swanky after it’s huge redevelopment.
+The pier (and it’s pavilion at the end) is modelled on English pier pavilions similar to Brighton and Eastbourne and is looking pretty swanky after it’s huge redevelopment.
 At the end of it there is a stretch of breakwater and if you are lucky – like we were that day – you can spot one of the Little Penguins that have taken up residence here amongst the rocks.

 Other nearby landmarks include Luna Park, an amusement park that boasts the oldest (continually operated) roller coaster in the world.
 Opened in 1912 it was the first of five Luna Parks built.
 The only other one still standing is located on Sydney’s North Shore and is less than 5 minutes walk from our apartment – small world!

 Next to Luna Park is the Palais Theatre – Australia’s largest seated theatre (3,000 seats).
 Opened in 1927 as a picture house before becoming a dance hall and live music venue today.